 All sound processors can be connected to the PC using a standard programming device such as HI-Pro 2 or ExpressLink.
-Ponto 4 sound processors can also be programmed wirelessly using the Noahlink Wireless.
+Ponto 4 and Ponto 5 sound processors can also be programmed wirelessly using the Noahlink Wireless.

-Below is a guide to the proper fitting steps.
+Below is a guide to the recommended programming flow.